Calabozos: Geography and structure

 Calabozos lies in central Chile's Maule Region, near Curicó and Talca, on the western Andes.
 This is an area of poorly glaciated mountains that is not permanently populated.
 There are no roads, and it is only accessible via horse or on foot.

 Calabozos is part of the South Volcanic Zone, which runs along the western edge of central Chile and extends south, jumping the border to continue its course in Argentina.
 This range includes at least nine caldera complexes, more than 70 of Chile's stratovolcanoes and volcanic fields that have been active in the Quaternary, and hundreds of minor eruptive centers.
 The South Volcanic Zone is the most volcanically active region in Chile, and produces around one eruption per year.
 Its largest historical eruption was at Quizapu Crater, located 15 km to 20 km from the north side of Cerro Azul's summit, and its most active volcanoes are Llaima and Villarrica.

 Calabozos is a ring-shaped caldera 26 km by 14 km wide, with an elevation of 3508 m.
 Volcanoes have been formed by eruptions in the crater.
 The largest, which is on the southern rim of the caldera, is the Holocene Cerro del Medio complex with an elevation of 3508 m.
 It is made mainly of andesite and dacite, and has a volume of 20 km3 to 25 km3.
 On the southwestern edge several eruptions have created the Descabezado Chico volcano (elevation: 3250 m) which consists of four overlapping volcanic craters.
 The last eruption occurred during Holocene time, and produced a dacitic lava flow (2.5 km3 in volume) that extends for 30 km.
 Cerro Colorado, with an elevation of 2928 m, forms another cone in the complex.

 Towards the center of the caldera, hot springs including Cajon Los Calabozos and Baños de Llolli are present.
 The springs are as old as 0.3 mya, and may have formed directly after Calabozos's second eruption as a result of uplift caused by re-occurring activity in the caldera.
 The vents occur in two clusters, Colorado and Puesto Calabozos, and are located along the margin of a fault at the southwestern edge of the caldera.
-Hildreth et al. (1983) evaluated that Calabozos could potentially be useful for the harvesting of geothermal energy.
+Hildreth et al. (1983) evaluated that Calabozos could potentially be useful for the harvesting of geothermal energy, and exploratory holes have been drilled.